openhivestack/node-sdk/packages/core/README.md

 The agent will automatically load its configuration, including its cryptographic keys, from the `.hive.yml` file.

+## Agent as a Registry

+The `AgentServer` now includes a full set of RESTful endpoints that expose the agent's internal registry, allowing any agent to serve as a discovery hub for a cluster of other agents.
+This enables agents to dynamically register, deregister, and discover each other over the network.

+### Registry API Endpoints

+- `POST /registry/add`: Registers an agent.
+The request body should be an `IAgentRegistryEntry` object.
+- `GET /registry`: Returns a list of all registered agents.
+- `GET /registry/:agentId`: Retrieves the details of a single agent by its ID.
+- `DELETE /registry/:agentId`: Removes an agent from the registry.

 ## Advanced Usage

 ### Integrating with Existing Frameworks